monarch-initiative/phenomics/docs/pages/disease-naming.md

 ## COVID-19 policy

 Our workshop will be held at Johns Hopkins University, and we will observe their public health guidelines.
-Please check the latest updates at https://covidinfo.jhu.edu.
+Please check the latest updates at [https://covidinfo.jhu.edu](https://covidinfo.jhu.edu).
 Please note that, given ever changing conditions of the virus and its spread, JHU guidelines on COVID-19 may change at any time.

 ## Code of Conduct

-Under Construction
+Please read our Code of Conduct prior to attending the workshop, [available here](pages/phenomics-coc.md).

 ## Funding
 This workshop is supported by an NIH BD2K conference grant “Forums for Integrative phenomics” to Drs.
-Melissa Haendel and Peter Robinson: U13CA221044.
+Melissa Haendel and Peter Robinson: U13 CA221044.